asreview/asreview-academy/README.md

 # License

-The work is licensed under Creative Commons License (CC BY 4.0).
+The work is published under the CC BY 4.0 license.

 ## Contact